netdata/netdata/docs/Running-behind-haproxy.md

 ### Using TLS communication

 TLS can be used by adding port `443` and a cert to the frontend.
-This example will only use netdata if host matches example.com (replace with your domain).
+This example will only use Netdata if host matches example.com (replace with your domain).

 ```
 frontend https_frontend